 What is Tropical Avocado?

 You can find Tropical Avocados in most supermarkets across the country, like these Desbry Tropical Avocados.

 Tropical Avocados are naturally double or triple the size of typical avocados, meaning you’ll be able to scoop more value out of each one.
 It also means less peeling and slicing, which equals less time prepping and more time enjoying.
 They boast a slightly lower fat content (10.06 grams per serving), which gives them a lighter, sturdier texture, making them great for slicing and dicing.
-Use them in salads, sandwiches, and wraps, as a fresh topping, or mix them up in smoothies, ceviche, or pico de gallo.
+Use them in salads, cakes, sandwiches, and wraps, sushi, as a fresh topping, or mix them up in smoothies, ceviche, or pico de gallo.

 We are always trying to eliminate food waste in our homes.
 One thing we know you will love is that Tropical Avocados are naturally slow-to-brown.
 They take longer to oxidize once they’ve been sliced, staying fresh and green for hours or, if refrigerated, even until the next day!